Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

     secondary GPU, and regenerated the grub if needed

--   You have patched stubdom-linux-rootfs.gz to allow to have more than 3Go of RAM for your HVM
+-   You have patched stubdom-linux-rootfs.gz to allow to have more than 3 GB of RAM for your HVM

 ## IOMMU Group